biobricks-ai/biobricks/README.md

 ```

 # initialize
-To use BioBricks you must configure the tool with a location for bricks and a token from biobricks.ai:
+To get started configure biobricks with a path for bricks and a biobricks.ai token:
 ```
 biobricks configure
+> Choose path to store bricks: <input a local path>
+> Input a token from biobrick.ai/token: <this is your access token>
 ```

 # Pull Bricks